gjtorikian/ADC-Zipcode-Sorter/README.markdown

 # Prerequisites #

-The script is written in Perl, and is intended for use on OS X. While I'm sure it'll work on other operating systems, I haven't tested it.
-It might need some slight modifications.
-You will also need the [Cwd library](http://search.cpan.org/~smueller/PathTools-3.33/Cwd.pm).

-If you want to be able to double-click the script in Finder, you might need to do the following:

-1. Right-click the script (or control-click it)
-2. Select **Get Info**
-3. Under the Permissions section, make sure to click **Execute** next to Owner, Group, and Everyone.

-Otherwise, you can just run the script from Terminal.
+The script is written in PHP, and can be used on any basic web server.
+Just make sure you can `chmod 775` the directory containing the script.

-As input, the script takes a CSV file.
+As input, the PHP script takes a CSV file.
 At minimum, it assumes you have a column with the words "Zip Code."
 If you want to work with multiple labels for items weighing more than a pound, you need to have a column with the word "Pounds."

 # Using the script #

-The script relies on a file called _adc\_listings.txt_, which lists all the ADC numbers in the same ranking as the USPS (as of 04/17/11).
+The PHP code relies on a file on the server called _adc\_listings.txt_, which lists all the ADC numbers in the same ranking as the USPS (as of 04/17/11).

-Run _adc\_zipcode\_sorter.command_.
-It'll ask for a CSV file.
-Drag a CSV file into the script, and hit enter.

-You're done!
-The output file is named _adc\_sorted\_file.csv_.
+After you upload your CSV file, you'll get a link to download the output file, which is named _adc\_sorted\_file.csv_.
 This CSV has a new row added to the end of the called SortOrder.
 When importing this CSV file into a database, spreadsheet, or label making program, you can choose to sort on the SortOrder column, and get an ADC-arranged list of mailing addresses.

-# Test CSV #
+# Testing #

-A dummy csv, _test\_sheet.csv_, is proved for your fun and entertainment in trying out the script.
-It contains data that's missing, data that's hyphenated, and  data that falls within an ADC range.
+A dummy file, _test\_sheet.csv_, is proved for your fun and entertainment in trying out the script.
+It contains data that's missing, data that's hyphenated, data tha's misspelled, and data that falls within an ADC range.